needle-mirror/com.unity.splines/Documentation~/index.md

 The Splines package contains sample scenes that demonstrate different use cases for splines.

+To import these sample scenes, you must install the Splines package.

-To import Splines' sample scenes:
+To import sample scenes from the Splines package:
 1. Go to **Window** > **Package Manager** to open the Package Manager.
 1. In the Package Manager, select **Splines**.
 1. Expand the **Samples** section.